scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

 .. raw:: latex

    \begin{table}[htb]
-   \caption{Putative horizontal gene transfer events in the window regions of 792-940 residue (amino acid sequences) of 14 SARS-Cov-2 variants.}
+   \caption{Putative horizontal gene transfer events in the window regions of 792-940 residue (amino acid sequences) of 14 SARS-Cov-2 variants.
+Each iteration of the horizontal gene transfer (HGT) algorithm is accompanied by the Robinson-Foulds distance (RF) and bipartition distance (BD) values calculated.
+The HGT transfer occurs from the origin of the subtree to the destination of the subtree.}
    \label{tab:HGT}
    \small
    \vspace{-6pt}